 3302.
 Cosmophysics: The Universe as a Physics Lab (3).
 Prerequisite: PHYS 2402.
 Deals with topics from astrophysics, cosmology, and cosmic ray physics of interest to all physicists.

 3304.
 Intermediate Physics Laboratory (3).
-Prerequisite: C or better in PHYS 2402 and PHYS 2305.
+Prerequisite: PHYS 2402 and PHYS 2305.
 Laboratory course on advanced physical principles.
 Experiments in atomic, molecular, solid state, and nuclear, and particle physics as well as relativity, electricity and magnetism including data acquisition and analyses.
 (Writing Intensive)

 3305.
 Electricity and Magnetism (3).
 Prerequisite: PHYS 2401 and either MATH 3350 or 3354.
 Electrostatics, dielectric materials, Maxwell's equations, currents, and magnetostatics.